engramhq/engram-product-site/_posts/2020-11-07-engram-Name-Convection.md

 The word engram jumped out at me while reading from the page of a Quanta Magazine article explaining a physical process for recalling memories:

-*"More than a century ago, the zoologist Richard Semon coined the term “engram” to designate the physical trace a memory must leave in the brain, like a footprint."* [Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)
+__*More than a century ago, the zoologist Richard Semon coined the term “engram” to designate the physical trace a memory must leave in the brain, like a footprint.*__ [Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)

 ![Information Overlord]({{"/images/engram text shockface 1200.png" | relative_url}})